 This project aims to create a loyalty program using blockchain.
 Trippki lets customers and companies in the tourism industry get directly in contact with each other.
 They assign customers tokens for staying, for example, in a specific hotel and they get registered in the blockchain, never expiring and redeemable at any time.

 The challenges left to tackle

-Likewise, I also view standardization to be a substantial barrier.
-Although blockchain serves as the base technology, every company, organization, or collective can create its network and include its algorithms (just like with cryptocurrencies), which can make communication between different systems difficult.
+Standardization could also prove to be a substantial barrier.
+Although blockchain serves as the base technology, every company, organization, or collective can create its network and include its algorithms (just like with cryptocurrencies), making communication between different systems difficult.